Italian Multiple Sclerosis Register

 The "Italian Multiple Sclerosis Register" started in 2015, and it is supported by FISM Onlus-"Fondazione Italiana Sclerosi Multipla"- and UNIBA -"Università degli Studi Aldo Moro di Bari, Dipartimento Scienze Mediche di Base, Neuroscienze ed Organi di Senso".
 It is mainly financed by FISM, the foundation of the national charity in Italy on Multiple Sclerosis.

-Technical and administrative infrastructure is coordinated by FISM accordingly with a Technical Methodological Structure based at IRCCS Istituto Ricerche Farmacologiche Mario Negri-Coresearch (STO).
+Technical and administrative infrastructure is coordinated by FISM accordingly with a Technical Methodological Structure based at Istituto di Ricerche Farmacologiche Mario Negri IRCCS-Coresearch (STO).

 The Italian MS register was approved by the Ethics Committee of the University of Bari and the local Ethics Committee of all participant centers.
 Each people with a diagnosis of MS enrolled was required to sign a written informed consensus to enter the register.